trizen/raku-rosettacode/programming_tasks/E/Extreme_floating_point_values.md

 # [Extreme floating point values][1]

-Floating point limits are to a large extent implementation dependent, but currently both Perl 6 backends (MoarVM, JVM) running on a 64 bit OS have an infinity threshold of just under 1.8e308.
+Floating point limits are to a large extent implementation dependent, but currently both Raku backends (MoarVM, JVM) running on a 64 bit OS have an infinity threshold of just under 1.8e308.

 ```perl
 print qq:to 'END'